JasonWarrenUK/kleptotooliac/docs/Developer Assistant MCP Tool - v0.0.1 Development Plan.md

-# Developer Assistant MCP Tool: Comprehensive Development Plan
+# Kleptotooliac: Comprehensive Development Plan

 *A complete guide for building a Model Context Protocol tool integrating Google Calendar, Notion, and GitHub APIs using TypeScript, designed for two developers with no prior MCP experience to deliver a working prototype in one afternoon.*